weltenwort/kibana-plan-context-filter/solution-candidates/candidate-4.md

 This section explores more detailed variations of the solution.
 They relate to different degrees of freedom of the implementation.
-The overall solution will therefore be a combination of these.
+The overall solution will therefore be a combination of these:

+* **D**efinition: the format in which the preconfigured settings are stored and the user process to change them
+* **C**ardinality: the cardinality of the relationships between the domain objects
+* **S**election: the process and timing of selecting the set of filters

 ### Variation D1: Filter Set Definition per Index Pattern